ritchieng/fractional_differencing_gpu/README.md

 This is a GPU implementation of fractional differencing (we call it GFD).
 It allows rapid large-scale implementation of fractional differencing to minimize memory loss while achieving stationary for time series data.

-We've created a simple function in the notebook, pass your Pandas dataframe into the function and it will return fractionally differenced time series dataframe.

 ## Experiment Our Code Instantly Now on Google Colaboratory